Summer of culture in Austurland

 Snæfellsstofa Visitor Centre – This is the information center for the eastern territory of the huge, remarkable Vatnajökull National Park.
 There are excellent displays covering the park’s flora and fauna.

-Technical Museum in Seyðisfjörður – This museum is bouncing back after recent damage caused by landslides.
-There will be an exhibition in and around the old workshop, with an emphasis on transformation.
+Technical Museum in Seyðisfjörður – This museum is bouncing back after damage caused by recent landslides.
+There’s an exhibition in and around the old workshop entitled ‘Búðareyri: stories of transformation’, proudly sharing local stories and innovation.

 Wilderness Center in Norðurdalur – Deep in a picturesque valley is this unique farm where you can visit (or stay overnight) and try out plenty of activities.
 Enjoy a hands-on experience of Icelandic history and hear the stories of Icelanders at the edge of the highlands.